Blister Beetles And Horses

 - Frequent urination and diarrhea.

-- Ulceration of horse's mouth, tongue, stomach, esophagus, and intestines.
+- Ulceration of the mouth, tongue, stomach, esophagus, and intestines.

 - Increased heart rate and rapid breathing.